Dosulepin Viatris (formerly Dosulepin Mylan) (Dosulepin Hydrochloride)

 Who Should Not Take Dosulepin Viatris (formerly Dosulepin Mylan)

-Do not use if you are allergic to dosulepin or any ingredients; have epilepsy; recently had a heart attack (within past two months); have liver failure; are taking or have taken a monoamine oxidase inhibitor (MAOI) within the last 14 days including phenelzine, tranylcypromine, moclobemide, or selegiline.
+Do not take if you are allergic to dosulepin or any of its ingredients, have epilepsy, recently had a heart attack, have liver failure, or are taking a monoamine oxidase inhibitor (MAOI).

 Medical Conditions to Discuss